MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 ## Security tradeoffs with Cost Optimization

-:::image type="icon" source="../_images/trade-off.svg"::: **Additional infrastructure.** One approach when cost optimizing a workload is to look for ways to reduce the diversity and quantity of components and looking for ways to increase density.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Additional infrastructure.** One approach when cost optimizing a workload is to look for ways to reduce the diversity and quantity of components and looking for ways to increase density.

 Some workload components or design decisions only exist to protect the security (confidentiality, integrity, and availability) of systems and data.
 These components, while enhancing the security of the environment, also become a driver for cost, and must be subject to cost-optimization themselves.
 Some example sources for these security-centric additional resources or licensing costs are: